Disappearance of Maura Murray: Significance

-Murray's disappearance has been cited as "the first crime mystery of the social media age", and generated speculation from the media and the public, specifically on the Internet, in online forums and message boards.
+Murray's disappearance has been cited as "the first crime mystery of the social media age," and generated speculation from the media and the public, specifically on the Internet, in online forums and message boards.
 Writing for Boston magazine in 2014, Bill Jensen noted: "Now, at least online, it often seems as there's no such thing as a cold case.
 But when Maura Murray disappeared, the social Web was in its infancy.
 There was no YouTube and no Twitter.
 On the day Maura went missing, Facebook was five days old.
 And so you can read the history of her case as a parable about the evolution of online sleuthing."
 In 2005, active discussion of Murray's disappearance was documented on websleuths.com, and in 2007, Facebook and Myspace pages were created dedicated to helping find her.

 Media depictions

-In the years after Murray's disappearance, her case would receive media attention on CNN American Morning, The Montel Williams Show, 20/20, Nancy Grace’s Cold Case Files, ABC News, Disappeared, the Dr. Oz Show, NPRs StoryCorps, and NewsNation as well as in the Boston Globe, People Magazine, Newsweek, Seventeen Magazine, The New Yorker, Rolling Stone, and dozens of local and regional newspapers, magazines, radio and television programs.
+In the years after Murray's disappearance, her case received media attention from ABC News, NewsNation and StoryCorps; television shows American Morning, The Montel Williams Show, 20/20, Nancy Grace's Cold Cases, Disappeared and the Dr. Oz Show; in print from The Boston Globe, People magazine, Newsweek, Seventeen magazine, The New Yorker and Rolling Stone; and from dozens of local and regional newspapers, magazines, radio and television programs.
 It also garnered significant speculation on Internet message boards and forums, with theories ranging from abduction to voluntary disappearance.
-In 2017, the case was the subject of a documentary series on the Oxygen network, which described Murray's disappearance as the "first crime mystery of the social media age", having occurred days after the launch of Facebook.
+In 2021 Murray's sister Julie started a TikTok account dedicated to bringing awareness to the disappearance of Maura.
+Her posts include updates, evidence and tributes.